Forex Trading For Beginners – Our Ultimate Guide To Becoming A Successful Trader

 Understand Quotes, Currency Pairs and the PIP

-When you first consider starting to trade Forex, especially if you are a complete beginner, the quotes and graphs and mountains of data can look pretty daunting.
+When you first consider starting to trade currencies, especially if you are a complete beginner, the quotes and graphs and mountains of data can look pretty daunting.

 Every currency quote will be valued against another currency.
 Hence the price will always be displayed as: Currency1/Currency2 = Price.
 For example most platforms or brokers will generally display prices similar to below, (image source).